planckbit/PokerGameClassification/README.md

 # Poker Game Hand Rank Card Classification

-  This program will create a class for cards and a class for classification of a poker game.
-The program will generate 50000 poker hands and will classify each hand and only display the first occurrance of its classification.
-It will then display how many times each hand classification occurs.
+  The program generates 50000 poker hands, classifies the hand and only displays the first occurrance of its classification.
+It will then display how many times each hand rank classification occurs.

 ## Features
    * Generates random poker hands and classifies them.